rokmc756/Incus/README.md

 ![alt text](https://raw.githubusercontent.com/rokmc756/Incus/refs/heads/main/roles/incus/images/incus-architecture-examples02.webp)

 ## What is this Incus Github Repostory?
 It is ansible playbook to deploy Incus Cluster on Baremetal, Virtual Machines.
-The main purposes of this project are simple to deploy Incus Cluster quickly and learn knowleges abot it.
+The main purposes of this project are simple to deploy Incus Cluster quickly and learn knowleges about it.

 ## Where is it originated?
 It's originated by Jack Moon.